rfong/sustenance/bread/ny_sourdough_bagels.md

 ### Scheduling

-Start thinking about bagels 3 days before you want to eat them.
+Start thinking about bagels 48 hours before you want to eat them (or more if your starter has been inactive for a while).
+Bagels are really easy to work into a busy schedule.

-- Starter: feed AM/PM, a day before making sponge
+- T-2 days: Feed starter
-- Sponge: morning before
+- T-1 AM: Mix sponge in morning (10m)
-- Dough: night before
+- T-1 PM: Mix dough at night (15m)
-- Bagels: 12-36 hours later
+- T+0 Baking day: Boil & bake in the evening (1-2hr)

 ## Ingredients